Changes to grasscutting and bedding plant provision

 What are the changes in 2019?

-2019 will see further discussions around bedding plant provision, biodiversity and new wildflower areas to be introduced in local communities.
+2019 will see further discussions around bedding plant provision, biodiversity and new wildflower areas to be introduced in local communities as well as third party land.
 Discussions have already taken place with some communities about potential changes in their areas, including at the first spring #yourpart seminar in March 2019 which saw a variety of speakers offer information and advice on topics which ranged from biodiversity, sustainable food production and potential funding streams.

 However, we would welcome further conversations with community groups about working together can ensure we all play our part to maintain our beautiful region for local people and visitors.

 See proposals for bedding plots across the Scottish Borders.